akalmykov/wp-content-copy-protection/readme.txt

 = Will WP Content Copy Protection Plugin have a negative impact on my SEO? =

 No!
-This plugin will only affect the user's browser (attempting to copy your content) and will have NO negative impact on your SEO.
+This plugin will only affect the user's browser (attempting to copy your content) and will have absolutely no negative impact on your SEO.

 = Will this plugin disable the features from the site administrator also? =

-Yes !
-However, our PRO version allows the admin to enable/disable copy protect functions for registered and logged in users
+Yes!
+However, our Pro version allows the blog administrator to enable/disable copy protect functions for registered and logged in users (globally)

 = Will your WP Content Copy Protection Plugin affect my Advertising (Adsense)? =

 Absolutely not!
-Although this plugin locks your content and prevents it from being copied by anyone else, your advertising blocks will remain UN-touched and UN-affected.
-These blocks will function without any trouble, and will work with Adsense, Chitika, as well as most other advertising programs.
+Although this plugin locks your content and prevents it from being copied by anyone else, your advertising units will remain unaffected as the code doesn't alter any embeddable code or the functioning thereof.

 = Why Did you Exclude The 'alert-message' (Popup) Function? =

-This function was removed mainly due to the fact that it could scare away your website visitors - cause a higher bounce rate - and essentially defame your website.
+This function was removed simply becasue it could scare away your website visitors - cause a higher bounce rate - and essentially defame your website.
+We like to be 'silent' !

 = Does your Plugin work on all major Browsers? =